 The best-looking jeans are without a doubt those you break in yourself.
 The process is challenging and time consuming.
 Success or failure comes down to what you do before you wash your jeans, how you wash them, and what you do after the first wash.
 In this three-step raw denim wash guide, we show you how to transform a pair of rigid, dark blue, raw denim jeans into something that will make heads turn.

 The Starting Point

-This makes the fabric softer and even though some argue that rinsed jeans won’t wear in as well as dry ones, the rinse will make your jeans last longer.
+The pre soak makes the fabric softer and even though some argue that rinsed jeans won’t wear in as well as dry ones, the rinse will make your jeans last longer.

 Also, although you should be careful, ironing might help soften the fabric.
 Just remember to iron your jeans inside-out.

-2) The First Wash
+Step 2: The First Wash

-These have been used for eight months straight, and have only been dry cleaned once.
+These have been used for eight months straight and have been dry cleaned once.

+The procedure depends on what results you are aiming for.
+Some use dry cleaning instead of machine washing, but that’s only for the really hardcore deninheads.
 If you want to keep your jeans as dark as possible, we recommend hand wash – the procedure is the same as for the first rinse.
-If desired, add a couple of cups of salt and half a cup of vinegar, it presumably keeps the indigo colour in the denim.